Wal-eed/educatory/README.md

 ## About
 Educatory is a learning platform for children with learning disabillities.
+Built as part of CSESoc Annual Hackathon, placing 2nd overall out of 300 competitiors and 70 teams.
 Take a look at the hackathon pitch here: https://www.youtube.com/watch?v=wUZMYPQURrw&t=3s Live demo: https://educatory.netlify.app